hyperspy/hyperspy/doc/user_guide/tools.rst

 The :py:mod:`~.signals` module, which contains all available signal subclasses, is imported in the user namespace when loading hyperspy.
-In the following example we create an Image instance from a 2D numpy array:
+In the following example we create a Signal2D instance from a 2D numpy array:

 .. code-block:: python